biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 	 -- Check script 'mop_preprocess.nf' at line: 632 or see '.nextflow.log' file for more details

-This can be linked to the server capabilities.
+This can be linked to the server capabilities or to the disk space.
 Our suggestion is to download manually the singularity images that is indicated in the error.
 All the images are stored in a folder named **singularity** in the root of the repo.
 It can be changed modifying the configuration file **nextflow.config**.

+Another option is to empty this folder **$HOME/.apptainer/** or **$HOME/.singularity/**

 Tower
 =======